dschrijver/dslbm/README.md

 Load the modules corresponding to gcc, openmpi and hdf5.

 ## Program settings
 Parameters can be tuned in the file [params.h](params.h) before compilation.
 Boundary conditions and initial conditions, along with their corresponding parameters, can be tuned in [definitions.h](definitions.h).
+There should be some notes about the program settings:

+- The number of nodes in the $x$-direction, NX, should be at least twice as big as the number of MPI processes.
+- The improved Non-Equilibrium Bounce-Back scheme in this code performs more accurately for Static Contact-Angle simulations.
+- Corners between no-slip NEBB boundaries are not implemented.
+- Custom initial conditions can be added to [definitions.h](definitions.h) and then to [initialize.c](src/initialize.c) using a newly defined flag.
+- No logic checks are performed when multiple boundary condition methods are defined for the same boundary.

 ## Local compilation and running
 Before compilation, copy [make.def.local](makedefs/make.def.local) to the root directory.
 Run the following command to compile the code,